PhilipPartsch/Howto-Sphinx/docs/relation_sphinx_needs.rst

 Definition of a Role
 ********************

-A role is an inline annottaion to get an information or link destination from a script.
+A role is an inline annotation to get an information or link destination from a script.
 Here we use the ``math`` role to explain how it looks like.

 .. example:: Docutils Role